 Germany is a strong business center in the European market.
 Many expats move to Germany with a job already lined up, often in a managerial or executive role.
 Germany has a strong economy and ranks in the top ten countries to work abroad.
 Even if you don't have a job lined up, it's possible to find one easily.

-All off this will feel like a welcome change, as the average American works 8.8 hours on a workday, and feelings of job security in the U.S. seem to be decreasing.
+All of this will feel like a welcome change, as the average American works 8.8 hours on a workday, and feelings of job security in the U.S. seem to be

 Cost of Living

 Germany has a relatively low cost of living, especially compared to other European countries.
 On average, German residents have 14% more disposable income